geoneric/fern/document/manual/fern/algorithm/tutorial.rst

 .. literalinclude:: source/tutorial_divide-2.cc
    :language: cpp

 Here, we changed the floating point values to arrays of floating point values.
-The algorithm call has not change at all.
+The algorithm call has not changed at all.
 We do have to include an additional header file: ``fern/core/vector_traits.h``.
 To allow Fern.Algorithm algorithms to have access to data values, while not knowing the type of the data values passed into the algorithms, it uses overloads of `getter` functions.
 Each algorithm assumes that two functions called `get` exist, one of which must return a writable reference to a data value and one of which must return a readable reference to a data value.
-That way, you can use your own data types when calling Fern.Algorithm algorithms, as long as you provide these ``getter`` functions.
+That way, you can use your own data types when calling Fern.Algorithm algorithms, as long as you provide these getter functions.
 In the case of ``std::vector<T>``, we have already implemented these functions, and they are defined in the ``fern/core/vector_traits.h``.

 .. important::